leuchine/leuchine.github.io/content/post/recruitment/index.md

   preview_only: false
   filename: featured.jpg
 ---
 I have multiple fully-funded PhD, MPhil, Postdoc, RA, and intern positions at the Department of Computer Science, the University of Hong Kong.
-I am affiliated with *[the HKU-SCF FinTech Academy](https://fintechacademy.cs.hku.hk/)* and *[the HKU NLP group](https://nlp.cs.hku.hk/)*.
+I am affiliated with [the HKU-SCF FinTech Academy](https://fintechacademy.cs.hku.hk/) and [the HKU NLP group](https://nlp.cs.hku.hk/).

 #### Goal and Style

 The goal of research is to generate knowledge and train new researchers.
-I have worked with a few amazing researchers and mentors and I do believe in the power of advising.
+The prime motivation of publishing papers is to provide insights and make real-world impact.
 I hope to build a close-knit and focused group, where I value one-on-one meetings with group members and team collaboration.
-The prime motivation for publishing papers is to provide insights and make real-world impact.
 Eventually, I hope my students can develop their own research tastes and pursue their research agenda independently.

 #### Ongoing Projects